 Investment agreement contracts and MTNs issued by the Company's corporate segment and the Refinanced Facility issued by the Company's international and structured finance insurance segment are insured by MBIA Corp. and are not included in the previous tables.
-If MBIA Inc. or these subsidiaries were to have insufficient
+If MBIA Inc. or these subsidiaries were to have insufficient assets to pay amounts due, MBIA Corp. would be obligated to make such payments under its insurance policies.
+As of December 31, 2021, the maximum amount of future payments that MBIA Corp. could be required to make

-(2)-Includes investor owned utilities, industrial development and pollution control revenue bonds.
+^{(2)-}Includes investor owned utilities, industrial development and pollution control revenue bonds.

-(3)-Includes certain non-profit enterprises, stadium related financing.
+^{(3)-}Includes stadium related financings and certain non-profit enterprises.

-(4)-Includes regions, departments or their equivalent in each jurisdiction as well as sovereign owned entities that are supported by a sovereign state, region or department.
+^{(4)-}Includes regions, departments or their equivalent in each jurisdiction as well as sovereign owned entities that are supported by a sovereign state, region or department.

-(5)-Includes municipal owned entities backed by sponsoring local government and tax backed transactions.
+^{(5)-}Includes municipal owned entities backed by sponsoring local government and tax backed transactions.

-(6)-As of December 31, 2020, all remaining insurance in force and gross par relating to structured insurance securitizations was terminated.
-As of December 31, 2019, includes structured insurance securitizations of \$2.1 billion and \$1.0 billion of insurance in force and gross par amount, respectively.
+^{(6)-}As of December 31, 2020, all remaining insurance in force and gross par relating to structured insurance securitizations was terminated.